 - A permit must be completed in full and signed by the hunting client and the hunting professional (after the time wounded or lost animals must also be indicated on the permit).

 - Permits are issued by the MET only.

 - A maximum of two trophies per species may be harvested, per hunting client, per permit.

-- Dogs are not allowed on the hunt when hunting for cheetah.
+- Dogs are not allowed on the hunt.